CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Open LIN2 Linux virtual machine and copy the Public IP address of **LIN2** paste on the notepad.

-1. Go back to the WIN1 virtual machine, launch a NEW Windows PowerShell as Administrator by right-clicking the Start menu icon and selecting **Windows PowerShell (Admin)**.
+1. Go back to the WIN1 virtual machine, and launch a NEW Windows PowerShell as Administrator by right-clicking the Start menu icon and selecting **Windows PowerShell (Admin)**.
 Select **Yes** to allow the app to run in the User Account Control window that appears.

    >**Note:** You can reuse the Windows PowerShell window if the **Installation completed** for the last task by entering **exit** to close the connection to LIN1.